xarthurx/GeoSharPlus/README.md

 - 📐 **Rich Geometry Support**: Points, point arrays, meshes, and more
 - 🛠 **Extensible**: Easy to add new geometric types
 - 🎯 **Cross-Platform**: Windows and macOS support
-- 🧩 **Rhino Integration**: Built-in support for Rhino geometry types
+- 🏗️ **CAD Integration**: Built-in support for CAD geometry types (currently Rhino, contributions for other CAD platforms welcome!)

 ## Quick Examples